Faculty and tutors in the Department of Physiology:

 Dr. Aprajita Panwar:

-• 1.
-Managing editor of Int Journal of Integrated Medicine, a multidisciplinary Journal released on 18th Nov 2019 at EBNITCON International Conference, GIMS, Gr Noida.
+• 1 .
+Managing editor - International Journal of Integrated Medicine, a multi-disciplinary Journal released at EBNITCON International Conference, GIMS, Gr Noida.

-• 2.
-Awarded First prize in poster presentation “Lung function tests in petrol pump workers of Amritsar city in APPICON held at Wardha.
-Edited and prepared draft of Second edition of
+9. Awarded First prize in poster presentation ‘Lung function tests in petrol pump workers of Amritsar city’ in APPICON held in 2013 at Wardha.
+10. Conferences, CME & workshop attended in last 3 years = 10

 • Dr. Prerna Agarwal: